Review your overall compliance posture, interact with the data, and generate reports directly from the Compliance Dashboard.

 - The Compliance coverage sunburst chart highlights the passed and failed resource count across all compliance standards and enables easy comparison.
 When you click on the inner circle, you can drill-down to the summary for a specific compliance standard that needs your attention; click the center of the donut to toggle and view all the compliance standards.
 When you click on the outer circle, you can view the alerts that map to the failed resources associated with a standard.To review all the details, click the link for the description of the compliance standard.

 Unlike the Asset Inventory that aggregates all your resources and displays the pass and fail count for all monitored resources, the Compliance Dashboard only displays the results for monitored resources that match the policies included within a compliance standard.
 For example, even if you have 30 AWS Redshift instances, if none of the compliance standards include policies that check the configuration or compliance and security standards for Redshift instances, the 30 Redshift instances are not included in the resource count on the Compliance Dashboard.
 The results on the Compliance Dashboard therefore, help you focus your attention on the gaps in compliance for a standard or regulation that is important to you.
+See Assets, Policies, and Compliance on Prisma Cloud for additional context.

 Recommended For You